schneidersoft/html5_rtsp/README.md

 ./test-launch --port 8888 "( videotestsrc ! x264enc ! rtph264pay name=pay0 pt=96 )"

-You will need to adjust the URL in index.html to rtsp://localhost:8888/
+You will need to adjust the URL in index.html to rtsp://<your rtsp server ip>:<and port>/test